NordSecurity/uniffi-bindgen-cpp/docs/SCAFFOLDING.md

 - When exposing a struct or class, all of the members mentioned in the UDL file should be public.
 - For object types, all constructors mentioned in the UDL file should have a matching public constructor in the C++ library.
 - When exposing callback interfaces, it's not recommended to have any logic in the constructors or destructors of the backing C++ class, as they will be called multiple times during the runtime of the application.
-- All of the exports mentioned in the UDL file should be under the same namespace in the C++ library.
+- All of the exports mentioned in the UDL file should be under the same namespace that is specified in the `Cargo.toml` file in the C++ library.

 Once the scaffolding is generated, the following file will be created: